Tour du Mont Blanc Camping – The Ultimate Guide

 Where to Stay: Wild camping outside of Refuge la Flagere

 Refuge la Flagere was closed and under construction when we hiked the TMB in 2019, so we wild camped an hour past the refuge.
-I’ll relay what I’ve read about camping at la Flagere here.
+I’ll relay what I’ve read about camping at la Flagere here — it’s open again!!.

 If you want some solitude, keep hiking for about 45 minutes until you reach open grasslands.
 We wild camped here and had the most glorious view.